Creating a Grafana dashboard and panel

 To proceed with our tutorial, let's add a new visualization by clicking on the 'Choose Visualization' option.

 At this point, you'll have several options for different Grafana visualizations.
-We will choose the first option, the 'Graph' visualization.
+Choose the first option, the 'Graph' visualization.

-There are multiple ways to configure our panel, but we will accept all the defaults and create a simple 'Lines' graph.
+There are multiple ways to configure our panel, but you can accept all the defaults and create a simple 'Lines' graph.

 In the far left section of the Grafana user interface, select the 'Queries' tab.

-Instead of using the Grafana query builder, we will edit our query directly.
+Instead of using the Grafana query builder, edit the query directly.
 In the view, click on the 'Edit SQL' button at the bottom.

 Before we can begin authoring our query, we also want to set the Query database to the New York City taxi cab datasource we connected to earlier: